 As a young student, I would spend my free time mountain biking, hiking and explore the trails of Pacific Spirit Park, Stanley Park and the North Shore Mountains.

-My interest in Animism was sparked by the discovery of the God Head, a mysterious carving buried in the rainforests of Stanley Park.
+My interest in really exploring deeper into Animism beyond myth and legend was sparked by the discovery of the God Head, a mysterious carving buried in the rainforests of Stanley Park.

 Fascinated by this place of peace and tranquility in the forest, I began to make regular pilgrimage to meditate and contemplate.

 The God Head was carved by an anonymous Indigenous carver in the early 1970s.
 It is carved out of the stump of an old-growth Western Red Cedar, which in local Coast Salish culture is considered the “Tree of Life.”